-Certificate Manager uses a flexible mapping mechanism that provides you with granular control over which certificates you can assign and how to serve them for each hostname in your environment.
-The mechanism comprises the following entities:
+Certificate Manager uses a flexible mapping mechanism that provides you with granular control over which certificates you can assign and how to serve them for each domain name in your environment.
+The mechanism includes the following entities:

 - Certificate maps

 The following diagram illustrates the relationships between these entities for a typical target proxy specified in a load balancer forwarding rule:

 Certificate Manager supports target HTTPS proxies and target SSL proxies.
 For more information about the differences between these proxy types, see Using target proxies.

 By using Certificate Manager, you can attach your certificates in the following ways: